deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Maybe they could see just how hard *Cally* was working, because they pressed the advantage a third time despite the ravaging gamma radiation.
 Both the step-up reactors were now online, and the coolant pump on the other side of the bulkhead was producing a powerful thundering howl that Patel could feel in her bones.
 Even through her hearing protection, it was terrifyingly loud.

-*“Fuck me, can’t these bastards take a hint?* Williams groaned as they struck a fourth time and came around for a fifth pass even though they’d left one of their number tumbling and disintegrating as the backlash finally broke through and slagged the hull.
+“Fuck me, can’t these bastards take a hint?"
+Williams groaned as they struck a fourth time and came around for a fifth pass even though they’d left one of their number tumbling and disintegrating as the backlash finally broke through and slagged the hull.

 “TEMPSIT condition two!”
 Patel called, managing to announce it loud and clear even through gritted teeth.
 Condition One was when things started melting and catching fire.
 Sweat was pickling her face inside her flash hood.